Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

-The $\chi^2_E$ dependence on $\alpha_s(M_Z)$ for the $N_{cl}$ pseudoexperiments now defines the DT uncertainty on $\alpha_s(M_Z)$.
-To construct the DT, we follow the same procedure as for the published data sets in Sec.~\ref{sec:Global-Dynam}.
-Namely, for each cluster $E$ we compute the quantiles at our CL, determine $\alpha_{s,min}^{(E)}$ and $\alpha_{s,max}^{(E)}$ for this quantile, and then construct the DT bounds as in Eq.~(\ref{max-min-err}), where $E$ now runs over the clusters.

-For every $N_{cl}$, we repeat this procedure many (e.g., $>200$) times, each time reshuffling the assignment of $r_{0,k}^{(E)}$.
-Since the best-fit residuals and nuisance parameters enter $\chi^2_R$ as independent degrees-of-freedom, we can analogously shuffle the nuisance parameters from $R^2$ into random clusters; or, since the contributions from $R^2$ can only strengthen the DT uncertainties based solely on the residuals, we can initially omit $R^2$ for simplicity.
+We randomly assign the $\mathbf{v}_r$ and $\mathbf{v}_\lambda$ components to $N_{cl}$ clusters with equal numbers of data points (modulo $N_{cl}$), keeping this assignment same for all $\alpha_s$.
+We construct the DT according to the same procedure as for the published data sets in Sec.~\ref{sec:Global-Dynam}.
+Namely, for each cluster $E$ we compute the $\chi^2_E$ quantile at our CL, determine $\alpha_{s,min}^{(E)}$ and $\alpha_{s,max}^{(E)}$ for this quantile, and then construct the DT bounds as in Eq.~(\ref{max-min-err}), where $E$ now runs over the clusters.
+We examine the $\alpha_s$ dependence of DT by (a) constructing the DT interval for each of $N_{\alpha_s}=21$ values of $\alpha_s(M_Z)$ on a grid between 0.113 and 0.129, and (b) repeating this procedure many (e.g., $>200$) times, each time reshuffling the assignment of $r_{0,k}^{(E)}$ and/or $\lambda^{(E)}_{0,\alpha}$.
+We can compute DT for $D^2$ only, $R^2$ only, or the whole $D^2+R^2$.
+We can do this because, in our approximation, the best-fit residuals and nuisance parameters enter $\chi^2_R$ as independent degrees of freedom.